2.1.10. Ransomware detect engine

 The general procedure for analyzing alerts is described in Using of NDR dashboards.

-The specific procedure for analyzing Ransomware detect alerts is described in the Analysing the Ransomware detect alerts.
+The specific procedure for analyzing Ransomware detect alerts is described in the Analyzing the Ransomware detect alerts.